IKANOW/Workforce-of-Tomorrow/Workforce-of-Tomorrow/README.md

 ### About WOT

 Main distributable code base for the Workforce of Tomorrow Initiative.
-Contains relevant software deliverables for the project.
-This includes all visualizations and MapReduce jars created during the effort that run within the Infinit.e platform.
+Contains relevant software deliverables for th$

 ### Folder Structure